pranitha-prani/devops-capstone-app/README.md

 This project demonstrates a complete end-to-end DevOps pipeline for a Node.js web application deployed on AWS EC2.

-The system automates build, test, Docker image creation, deployment, monitoring, and maintenance using modern DevOps tools including Jenkins, Docker, Prometheus, and Grafana.
+The system automates build, test, Docker image creation, deployment, monitoring, and maintenance using modern DevOps tools including Jenkins, Docker, Prometheus, and Grafana..

 ---